Summer–Best station

-Summer–Best is a Buffalo Metro Rail station located at the junction of Summer, Best and Main Streets.
+Summer–Best station is a Buffalo Metro Rail station located at the junction of Summer, Best and Main Streets.

 Bus connections

 Summer–Best station is one of four stations that does not offer an off-road bus loop, requiring passengers to board/debark using curbside stops (the other three being Amherst Street, Humboldt–Hospital and Allen/Medical Campus).
 Route 8 buses heading toward Marine Drive or University station and route 22 buses heading toward Thruway Mall do not board at the curb on the same side as the station, which is served by two bus routes: